Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ### Check out our [YouTube Channel!](https://www.youtube.com/channel/UChIRMY6SdQrcADVscWTVv9A)

 ### To make a video on our hacks, please give credit in the form provided [here](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/blob/master/videocredit.md).
+See [our code of conduct](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/blob/master/CODE_OF_CONDUCT.md) for more info.

 ## Redirector Instructions
 - **[Redirector](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/wiki/Redirect-Hack)** (Recommended)